 Yes, CPF grants may be used as matching funds for a BEAD broadband network infrastructure deployment subgrant, subject to all relevant match rules.
-Further, assets purchased with previously disbursed CPF grant funds may be used as an in-kind matching contribution for the BEAD program if the contribution is allowable as part of a BEAD broadband network infrastructure deployment project and meets all in-kind match requirements.
-As with any potential match contribution, Eligible Entities that want to contribute CPF funds as match for a BEAD broadband network infrastructure deployment project must use those funds in a way that complies with all requirements of both programs, as well as regulations regarding in-kind matches.
-Authorities that Eligible Entities should review regarding allowability of match include 47 U.S.C.
+Further, assets purchased with previously disbursed CPF grant funds may be used as an inkind matching contribution for the BEAD program if the contribution is allowable as part of a BEAD broadband network infrastructure deployment project and meets all in-kind match requirements.
+As with any potential match contribution, Eligible Entities that want to contribute CPF funds as match for a BEAD broadband network infrastructure deployment project must use those funds in a way that complies with all requirements of both programs, as well as regulations regarding in-kind match include 47 U.S.C.
 1702, the BEAD NOFO, the terms and conditions incorporated into their specific BEAD award, and 2 C.F.R. § 200.306.